Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes a non-empty directory
+script which changes the working directory to the previous one